TheDeepLogic/Applesoft-BASIC-Interpreter/IMPLEMENTATION.md

 - Each mode has its own surface
 - Text mode supports 40-column layout
 - GR: Each "pixel" is 14x8 screen pixels
-- HGR: Each pixel is 2x2 screen pixels (for visibility); artifact-mode simulates palette/phase behavior; white is explicitly handled for `HCOLOR 3/7`.
+- HGR: Each pixel is 2x2 screen pixels (for visibility); artifact-mode can simulate palette/phase behavior; white is explicitly handled for `HCOLOR 3/7`; pixel erasing works via pygame surface.fill() to properly overwrite pixels with new colors
 - Proper color palettes matching original Apple II

 #### Compatibility Notes (HCOLOR and HPLOT)